vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-online.md

 install.packages("readr")
 ```

-These instructions are also described in a video
+These instructions are also described in a video:- [https://youtu.be/vzLclNVuGoI](https://youtu.be/vzLclNVuGoI)

 ## Course Notes